akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 illustrates how to construct the `PersistenceId` from the `entityTypeKey` and `entityId` provided by the `EntityContext`.

+A custom identifier can be created with `PersistenceId.ofUniqueId`.

 ### Command handler

 The command handler is a function with 2 parameters, the current `State` and the incoming `Command`.